 Soundart

-This novel organ allows composers and musicians direct access to overtones, noise, microtones and microtonal shifts.
+This novel organ gives composers and musicians direct access to overtones, noise, microtones, and microtonal shifts.

-The project was startet in 2021 as a collaboration of Heike Waldner-Kaltenbrunner and Mathias Lenz and was furhermore realised from 2022 – 2023 in Vienna and Berlin with a wonderful team of specialists:
+The project was startet in 2021 as a collaboration of Heike Kaltenbrunner and Mathias Lenz and was furhermore realised from 2022 – 2023 in Vienna , Berlin and Linz with the help of various artists and makers.

 idea, concept | Heike Kaltenbrunner